enormandeau/stacks_workflow/README.md

 1. Align reads to a reference genome (optional)
 1. Stacks pipeline
 1. Filtering the results
-1. Further analyses

 ## Where to find this manual

-To read a html version of this file, go to the [stacks_workflow project page](https://github.com/enormandeau/stacks_workflow) on GitHub.
+To read a html version of this file online, go to the [stacks_workflow project page](https://github.com/enormandeau/stacks_workflow) on GitHub.

 ## Installing stacks_workflow

 ### Download and install the most recent version of this workflow

+It is recommended to do this **for each new project**, as opposed to re-using the same directory for multiple projects and naming the outputs differently.
+This is **central to `stack_workflow`'s phylosophy** of reproducibility.

 #### From the terminal